 Article 70 Commission powers and responsibilities

-1. The Commission shall satisfy itself that Member States have management and control systems that comply with this Regulation and that those systems function effectively and efficiently during the implementation of the programmes.
-The Commission shall draw up, for its own audit work, an audit strategy and an audit plan which shall be based on a risk-assessment.
+1. The Commission shall satisfy itself that Member States have management and control systems that comply with this Regulation and that these systems function effectively and efficiently during the implementation of the programmes.
+The Commission shall draw up, for the purposes of its own audit work, an audit strategy and an audit plan which shall be based on a risk-assessment.

 The Commission and the audit authorities shall coordinate their audit plans.

-2. Commission audits shall be carried out up to three calendar years following the acceptance of the accounts in which the expenditure concerned was included.
-This period shall not apply to operations where there is a suspicion of fraud.
+2. The Commission shall carry out audits up to three calendar years following the acceptance of the accounts in which the expenditure concerned was included.
+That period shall not apply to operations where there is a suspicion of fraud.

 3. For the purpose of their audits, Commission officials or their authorised representatives shall have access to all necessary records, documents and metadata, irrespective of the medium in which they are stored, relating to operations supported by the Funds or to management and control systems and shall receive copies in the specific format requested.